 Book Review Bloggers

 Book reviews serve the community by helping others find the right reading materials.
-If you love to read and want to share your opinions, you can join our Teen Book Review Crew!
+If you love to read and want to share your opinions, you can join our Teen Book Review Crew and earn volunteer service hourse at the same time!
 All you need to do is read a book in the library's YA or Adult fiction collections, and do a write-up including a brief summary and your opinions.
 You'll submit all reviews and edits via email, making this a great opportunity for teens with busy schedules.
 Finished reviews will be published right here on the library's Book Review Blog on our website!

-Click here for full Guidelines for Teen YouTube Read-Alouds.
+Interested?
+Click here for full Guidelines or Email Emma for more information.

 - Kanopy for independent films and documentaries

 - LinkedIn Learning with more than 3,000 online courses in a wide variety of subjects